 Absolutely!
 Most of our volunteer sites are a short walk from campus.

 How much of a time commitment is Wellspring?

-Not a big one!
-You commit to 2 hours at your site every week for a total of 25 hours for the semester.
-Then, every other week, we gather for a one-hour civic reflection class.
-In weeks when we don’t meet as a group, you write a brief journal reflection instead.
+You commit to two hours at your site every week for a total of 20 hours for the semester.
+Then we gather once a week for a one hour civic reflection class.
 All of this counts as a one-hour academic credit per semester!